 New Zealand Based Courses

-The 2017 health laboratory specialities offered through NZ based courses include:
+The 2018 health laboratory specialties offered through NZ based courses include:

 Haematology and Blood Cell Morphology

 6 August – 14 September 2018 – 6 Weeks Duration

 Over the duration of six weeks, both a comprehensive theoretical component and a series of practical workshops are provided to students attending the course.

 This course provides students with guidelines for the objective microscopic evaluation of white cells, red cells and platelets in both health and disease.
 Students are introduced to the workings of the microscope in terms of correct operation, correct use of objectives, and essential maintenance.
 Students are taught the principles of Romanowsky staining, the preparation of stains and buffers, causes of inconsistent staining quality and the correct staining techniques used in the identification of malarial parasites.
 Students are introduced to the blood film in terms of sample quality, the effects of anticoagulants, the correct technique in blood film making, morphological artefacts, buffy coat preparations, and the correct storage of blood films.
 Students also learn extensively, the correlation of blood film findings with results obtained from manual and / or automated methods for red cell, white cell and platelet parameters.
 Morphological terminology with reference to origin and correct application is also discussed.
 The lineage of all blood cells is followed through systematically from the common stem cell through all stages of development.

 A comprehensive account of both normal Haematology and pathological Haematology is given over the 6-week teaching programme.
 The course is designed to give trainees confidence in the preparation, staining and examination of blood films, be able to differentiate the white cell count into both normal and abnormal populations and finally recognise and comment on with confidence, abnormal film findings in an extensive range of common blood cell disorders.